 The Member States emphasize the importance of policies on ICT considering their economic and social role.

-The Turkic Council Ministerial Meetings on ICT is the highest decision making body in the area of regional cooperation on ICT.
+Turkic Council has so far convened 3 meetings among the Ministers in charge of ICT and 4 Working Group meetings comprising the experts of the Member States.
+The Ministerial Meetings on ICT is the highest decision making body in the area of regional cooperation in ICT:

 1st Meeting of Ministers in charge of ICT held on November 29, 2016 in Baku;

 2nd meeting of the Ministers in charge of ICT were convened on 9 November 2017 in Istanbul;

 3rd meeting of the Ministers in charge of ICT were held on 31 January 2019 in Almaty.
 During these meetings the Parties discuss important issues regarding the enhancing and strengthening cooperation in ICT sector among the Member States.
 The Working Group covers the cooperation on the 4 sub-working groups namely: Cyber Security, TASIM project and fiber infrastructure, E-Government and Satellite Services.